-The Self-Monitoring and Reporting Technology (SMART) feature monitors certain physical aspects of all motors, heads, and physical disk electronics to help detect predictable physical disk failures.
-Data on SMART compliant physical disks can be monitored to identify changes in values and determine whether the values are within threshold limits.
-Many mechanical and electrical failures display some degradation in performance before failure.
+The self-monitoring and reporting technology (SMART) feature monitors certain physical aspects of all motors, heads, and physical disk electronics to help detect predictable physical disk failures.
+Data on SMART compliant physical disks can be monitored to identify changes in values and determine whether the values are within the threshold limits.
+Many mechanical and electrical failures display some degradation in performance before failures.

 A SMART failure is also referred to as a predicted failure.
-There are numerous factors that are predicted physical disk failures, such as a bearing failure, a broken read/write head, and changes in spin-up rate.
-In addition, there are factors related to read/write surface failure, such as seek error rate and excessive bad sectors.
+There are numerous factors that are predicted as physical disk failures, such as a bearing failure, a broken read/write head, and changes in spin-up rate.
+In addition, there are factors related to read/write surface failures, such as seek error rate and excessive bad sectors.